tomcam/appscripting.github.io/dropdown-form-apps-script.md

 /* When the user clicks the OK button in theForm.html, it calls a function on that form named sendFormValueForGs().
    Its purpose is to collect values entered on the form and call this function.
-   Both functions can be called whatever you want. */ function receiveFormValues(month,year) {
+   Both functions can be named whatever you want. */ function receiveFormValues(month,year) {
   Logger.log("receiveDropdownValues() month: " + month + ". year: " + year);
 }